 - 1. Kraft Slough (Sargent County) The daily creel and possession limits for yellow perch are 10 and 20 respectively. - 2.
-Lake Metigoshe (Bottineau County) The daily creel and possession limits for bluegill are 10 and 20 respectively. - 3.
-Red and Bois de Sioux rivers (up to the first vehicular bridge or crossing on any of their tributaries) - The daily creel and possession limit for walleye, sauger, saugeye or combination are three.
-The daily creel and possession limit for northern pike are three. - 4.
-Red and Bois de Sioux rivers (up to the first vehicular bridge or crossing on any of their tributaries) - The daily creel and possession limit for channel catfish are 5 regardless of the number of state or provincial licenses purchased by the angler.
-The daily and possession limit for catfish exceeding 24 inches is - 5.
-Lightning Lake (McLean County) It is illegal to possess any trout from April 1 through June 30 of each fishing year. - 6.
-OWLS Pond (Burleigh County) or State Fair Pond (Pathway Pond) (Ward County) - All fish caught must be released immediately, regardless of condition.
+Red and Bois de Sioux rivers (up to the first vehicular bridge or crossing on any of their tributaries) The daily creel and possession limit for walleye, sauger, saugeye or combination are three.
+The daily creel and possession limit for northern pike are three. - 3.
+Red and Bois de Sioux rivers (up to the first vehicular bridge or crossing on any of their tributaries) The daily creel and possession limit for channel catfish are 5 regardless of the number of state or provincial c No individual may have a daily and/or possession limit in excess of what is allowed in 4-2-2.4 d Aggregate of all legal species